waimea-snoble/300dtd-gymnastics-nelson-website-project/docs/0-requirements.md

 ## Fuctionality

-Funcionality means that the website does everything as intended, wont crash, has no bugs, and matches the purpose of the website I am creating.
+Functionality means that the website does everything as intended, wont crash, has no bugs, and matches the purpose of the website I am creating.

 ### Relevance to the System

-Fuctionality should be relevant to every project because if it doesn't function as intended. the end-user might have a hard time navigating each page.
+Functionality should be relevant to every project because if it doesn't function as intended. the end-user might have a hard time navigating each page.

 ### Impact / Considerations